-The Chief nodded and glanced at the desk as if a part of him still wished he was behind it.
+The Chief nodded while glancing at the desk as if a part of him still wished he was behind it.
 ‘Ah, yes, indeed.
 I’m sure you’ll get to the bottom of it, Jonah.
 Mother is missing her dog dreadfully.’

 Leaning forward the Chief gripped the arms of his chair.
 Kirby resisted the urge to push himself back.
-‘Dressed as Romans, Jonah, please.
+He raised a hand, ‘Dressed as Romans, Jonah, please.
 Ha, ha.
 We all know those ghost stories are figments of over-active imaginations, don’t we?’
 The Chief grinned to indicate it was what he’d decided to believe.

 ‘So I hear.’